 - Type ncpa.cpl in the text field and click on OK or hit Enter to launch the Network Connections window.

 - Right-click on the network adapter and select Properties from the context menu.

 - Now, locate cFosSpeed under This connection uses the following items and click on Uninstall.

 - Click Yes on the confirmation box that appears.

-After uninstalling the cFosSpeed driver from the network properties, check if you are able to install Windows 11.
-If you couldn’t locate cFosSpeed here, head to the last solution.
+After uninstalling the cFosSpeed driver from the network properties, check if you can install Windows 11.
+Suppose you can’t locate cFosSpeed here; head to the last solution.

 3. Download the cFosSpeed software

 - Please navigate to the folder where the downloaded file is stored and double-click on it to launch the installer.

 - Click Yes on the UAC prompt that appears.